How to Tackle Water Damage in Your Home

 Ice dams

-Water damage can be caused by a variety of factors, but by staying aware of potential sources and taking preventative measures, you can protect your home from water damage and avoid costly repairs.
+By staying aware of potential sources and taking preventative measures, you can protect your home from water damage and avoid costly repairs.
 If you do experience water damage in your home, it’s important to act quickly and contact a professional mold removal and water restoration company to assess and repair any damage.

-Is flood damage covered by homeowner’s insurance?
+flood damage covered by homeowner’s insurance?

 Most standard homeowners insurance policies cover water damage caused by internal factors such as burst pipes or appliance malfunctions.
 This type of coverage typically extends to the structure of your home as well as your personal belongings.
-However, it’s important to note that some policies may exclude certain types of water damage, such as damage caused by flooding.
+However, it’s important to note that some policies may exclude certain types of damage, such as damage caused by flooding.

 Review your insurance coverage carefully